phildaniels/phildaniels/README.md

 - 👀 I’m interested in developing and architecting cool things in node, .NET, and the Azure Cloud
 - 🌱 I’m currently learning more node, more architecture (Solution Architecture, Enterprise Architecture), the Salesforce Ecosystem
 - 💞️ I’m looking to collaborate on nothing at the moment, but please reach out if you have ideas, I'd love to hear them!
-- 📫 How to reach me ... best by email, phil.c.daniels.io at gmail.com
+- 📫 How to reach me ... best by email, phil at danielsdev.cloud

 <!---
 phildaniels/phildaniels is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.